I never really took the hate and vitriol against Dr. Jordan B. Peterson (JBP) seriously until I experienced it firsthand.

 When I tried to reason with him, he turned defensive and just changed the conversation.

-The fourth encounter was when I was blocked in FB by a friend of mine (his reason was that he doesn’t want to be that gay friend that legitimizes my arguments by virtue of association) and was demonized by a doctor whom I consider as a best friend of mine (we haven’t talked ever since) after I raised my disagreements regarding transgender Ángela Maria Ponce Camacho, Spain’s entry to the Ms. Universe pageant last 2018.
-(I have reason to believe that they both consider the arguments I raised as hate speech, ergo I’m automatically a bigot, homophobic and trans-phobic)
+The fourth encounter was when I was blocked in FB by a friend of mine (his reason was that he doesn’t want to be that gay friend that legitimizes my arguments by association) and was demonized by a doctor whom I consider as a best friend of mine (we haven’t talked ever since) after I raised my disagreements regarding transgender Ángela Maria Ponce Camacho, Spain’s entry to the Ms. Universe pageant last 2018.
+(I have reason to believe that they both consider the arguments I raised as hate speech, ergo I’m automatically a bigot, homophobic, and trans-phobic)

 The most recent encounter would perhaps be from the people reading this post and hating me after. (yet hopefully not)